Pram-Nayak/Apna-Bageecha-webproject/README.md

 # Plant E-commerce and Blog Website

 ## 📌 Overview
 This project was developed during my internship and includes a **Plant E-commerce Page** and an **Interactive Blog Page**.
-The application is built using **HTML, CSS, JavaScript, Bootstrap, PHP, MySQL, and PDO** to ensure a dynamic and responsive user experience.
+The application is built using **HTML, CSS, JavaScript, Bootstrap, PHP** to ensure a dynamic and responsive user experience.

 ## 🚀 Features Implemented